Ever wondered what Power Query is, and how it works? If so, you have come to the right article.

 (Re)imagine the following situation:

 Thanks to your Power Query skills, you are now a SENIOR financial controller of the technology firm.
-Now, you have to consolidate the December 2018 data that the country managers sent you.
+Now, you have to consolidate the December 2018 data that the country manager sent you.

-Problem: each file lists the sales in the country’s own denomination.
-It is time-consuming to convert them to Euros, even more to then consolidate them into the final report.
+Problem: each file lists the sales in the country’s own currency.
+It’s time-consuming to convert them to Euros, and then consolidate them into the final report.

-Now we will see how to consolidate different data sources and merge them with the table we prepared in the previous section.
+Now we will show you how to consolidate different data sources and merge them with the table we prepared in the previous section.